Insolvency - your rights

 - returned a product and been issued a credit note

 - provided services or goods to the company, or

 If you are an employee and you are owed money for unpaid wages or other entitlements, you are also an unsecured creditor.
 You may be able to get financial help from the Australian Government through the Fair Entitlements Guarantee (FEG).

 We are responsible for:

-- promoting confidence in insolvent company administration
+- promoting confidence in administration of insolvent companies

 - supervision of registered liquidators